yafavdhirendra/ransomware_crypto/README.md

 - Files are encrypted/decrypted using **Fernet**
 - A marker `# ENCRYPTED` prevents double encryption

+##  Future Improvements

+- Threading for faster encryption
+- Progress bar
+- Separate salt per folder
+- File extension filter
+- **Logging system**

 ## License
 This project is licensed under MIT License.
 See more about [License](/LICENSE).

 ## Author
 - **Dhirendra Yadav** - 1st year Student
-- Softwarica College of IT and E-Commerce
+- Softwarica College of IT and E-Commerce kathmandu (**NEPAL**)